IBMDeveloperMEA/Build-your-AI-Chatbot-with-Zero-Coding/README.md

-4.7 - Step 3: In our third step, add a simple confirmation message to make sure we've got everything right. add "Just confirming, you want to transfer $ "$step1" on "$step2?"
+4.7 - Step 3 (a): In our third step, add a simple confirmation message to make sure we've got everything right. add "Just confirming, you want to transfer $ "$step1" on "$step2?"

 Notice how we can use the $ sign to call upon pieces of information the user has already provided in an earlier step - these are called variables

 <img width="718" alt="11" src="https://user-images.githubusercontent.com/16270682/141002097-be91b270-179d-45ea-91b2-6e2e5d55be56.PNG">

+In this step, you can also define options for our customers from directly within the step itself - unlike most tools which require you to set up a separate "entity"
+Let's add yes and no under **options**, We can even add some synonyms for Yes and No yeah, ya, nah, nope.
+Also change the skip step setting to "always ask".

+4.8 - Step 3(b): let's define what happens if the user selects Yes or No. In this step, user selects YES.
+To set this up, we will add a condition, which must be met for this step to be triggered add **"Great, let's finish the transfer directly in our app where we will gather your account information and the transfer destination.
+Click here to continue."**
+Highlight "click here to continue" and make it a link.
+In the link, type the following:
+"dtebank.com/transfer?date=(step1)&amount=(step2)" You can, in fact, add variables to your URL, if your transactional engine requires it
+We must then indicate to the system that this step ends the action successfully